electricimp/AzureIoTHub/README.md

 The method returns nothing.
 A result of the operation may be obtained via the [*onUpdate*](#callback-onupdateprops-error) callback, if specified in this method.

+The method may be called only if Twins functionality is enabled.

+It is allowed to call this method while the previous update operation is not completed yet.
+Maximum amount of pending operations is defined by the [client settings](#optional-settings).

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |
 | *props* | Table | Yes | Key-value table with the reported properties.
 Every key is always a *String* with the name of the property.
 The value is the corresponding value of the property.
 Keys and values are fully application specific. |